-MC 391.
-Advanced Radio Production - 3 hours.
-Advanced application of techniques introduced in MC 230 in an operational radio environment, with emphasis on expanding audio production using Adobe Audition, and developing on-air announcing and offair production skills.
-Students enrolled are required to produce KMVC-FM and KMVC-Web programming .
-Prerequisite: MC 230.
-Spring.
+MC 230.
+Radio Production - 3 hours.
+Hands-on application of techniques introduced in MC 205 in an operational radio environment.
+Emphasis on audio production using Adobe Audition and developing on-air announcing and off-air production skills.
+Students enrolled are required to produce KMVC-FM and KMVC-Web programming. \$5.00 fee.
+Prerequisite: MC 205.
+Fall.

-MC 392.
-Electronic Publishing IV: Newspaper - 3 hours.
+MC 290.
+Newspaper Production - 3 hours.
 Introduction to desktop and digital publishing in newspaper publishing.
 Newspaper production will employ Adobe Photoshop and QuarkXPress.
 Emphasis on reporting news and sports, writing features and commentary, selling and designing advertising, and news photography in accordance with accepted journalistic practice established by The Associated Press Stylebook and Libel Manual.
-Techniques of photograph processing, printing, and downloading; picture selection and cropping; typography; layout and graphic design.
+Techniques of photograph processing, printing and downloading; picture selection and cropping, typography, layout and graphic design.
 Theories of staffing will be discussed and put into practice.
 Students are required to produce The Delta.
 WI \$5.00 fee.
-Prerequisites: MC 290.
-Spring.
+Prerequisites: EN 160 and MC 210.
+Fall